 The E6 runs the length of Helgeland and is the most direct route northwards.

-If you want to drive the scenic route, choose the National Tourist Route Helgelandskysten (“the Coastal Route”, Rv17) which stretches from Steinkjer to Bodø.
+If you want to drive the scenic route, choose the Norwegian Scenic Route Helgelandskysten (“the Coastal Route”, Rv17) which stretches from Steinkjer to Bodø.
 Note that this road includes several ferry crossing.

-Several buses runs between the larger destinations in Helgeland.
+Several buses run between the larger destinations in Helgeland.

-A number of ferries and express boats are ready to transport you between the destinations along the National Tourist Route Helgelandskysten (Rv17) and to and from the islands off the coast.
+A number of ferries and express boats are ready to transport you between the destinations along the Norwegian Scenic Route Helgelandskysten (Rv17), and to and from the islands off the coast.

 There are direct flights from Oslo to Brønnøysund and Sandnessjøen.